haraka/Haraka/docs/CoreConfig.md

   * listen\_address - default: 0.0.0.0 (i.e. all addresses)
   * inactivity\_time - how long to let clients idle

+* me

+  A name to use for this server.
+Used in received lines and elsewhere.

 * early\_talker\_delay

   If clients talk early we *punish* them with a delay of this many milliseconds